paulcaseys/axure-boilerplate/README.md

 ## Example project
 -------------
-An example project is included that contains
+An example project is included in the `/example-project/` directory.
+It contains;
 - Annotated side-panels
 - Optional extensibility using custom JavaScript and CSS files